Primary School Wellbeing and Achievement Programs

 Program Achieve Primary.
 A Social-Emotional Learning Curriculum (years 1 – 6)

-Published research has revealed that the explicit instruction employed in this program benefits the social-emotional development, well-being and achievement of young children.
-The program directory of Beyond Blue – Be You lists this program as best practice for supporting children’s mental health and well-being.
-Over the years, over 300,000 young children have participated in the YCDI!
-Early Childhood Program Achieve.
+Published research has revealed that the explicit instruction employed in this program benefits young children’s social-emotional development, wellbeing, and achievement.
+The program directory of Beyond Blue – Be You lists this program as best practice for supporting children’s mental health and wellbeing.

 Bullying – The Power to Cope (years 4 – 9)